 “Obviously, it feels like it’s been a long time coming,” Ogilvy said.
 “Feels like a long time ago, Maui in 2010.
 It’s been a bit rough the past few years.
 I was playing really well most of year this year.
 Just didn’t make any putts, which was kind of the story for the last two or three years, which is usually the story when you ask a pro why isn’t he shooting good scores.”

 Ogilvy was making his first appearance at Montreux since 2002 after failing to qualify for the World Golf Championship-Bridgestone Invitational.
-He entered the week with only two top-25 finishes this season and was 151st in the FedEx Cup standings.
-Ogilvy earned 300 points Sunday to jump to 86th in the standings, with the top 125 qualifying for the playoff opener.
+In danger of losing his PGA Tour, he entered the week with only two top-25 finishes this season and was 151st in the FedEx Cup standings.
+He earned 300 points Sunday to jump into the mid-80s in the standings, with the top 125 qualifying for the playoff opener.

 “It’s pretty satisfying,” Ogilvy said.
 “Pretty rough packing up in the locker rooms missing cuts and having bad finishes.
 People watch the TV and see all the fun and happiness of the PGA Tour, but it can be pretty desperately depressing as well spending time away from home, beating your head against the wall, just getting frustrated.
 Depressing is a bit strong a word, but really frustrating.”